hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 - `@id` is the id of the attachment within the `~attach` list.
 - `attrs` is a list of key/value pairs, used with supplement types that need additional information for processing.
 If no key/value pairs are needed, `attrs` may be omitted.

 Official Supplement Types:
-- `issuer_credential`
+- `issuer-credential`
     - Contains a credential related to the Issuer of the credential being presented.
-- `hashlink_data`
+- `hashlink-data`
     - Contains binary data who's hashlink is contained within a presented credential.
     - This binary data MUST only be transmitted if the associated credential attribute containing the hashlink is also transmitted.
     - An attr key value pair of "field", and value of the attribute name must be sent in the attrs structure.
+    - During presentation, the verifier MUST check the validity of the hashlink in the presented credential against the associated message attachment prior to use.
+If the verification fails, the verifier MUST consider the attachment invalid.

 Holder Behavior

 It is expected that a holder retain supplements provided during issuance, and present them as appropriate during presentation.
-Some supplements (such as `hashlink_data`) require understanding of when to include, as noted in the Supplment details.
+Some supplements (such as `hashlink-data`) require understanding of when to include, as noted in the Supplment details.
 Supplements of an unknown type SHOULD NOT be automatically be presented

+> Note: Credential Supplements are a generalized form of the linked binary attachments detailed in [RFC 0641](../0641-linking-binary-objects-to-credentials/README.md).
+Though the methods of linking attributes differ, they may be used in combination by linking via ID _and_ the appropriate supplement metadata.

 ##### Credentials Attachment Registry